Yacob Reyes | The Hawkeye

-The Hawkeye also plans to host workshops and presentations to disseminate the project in spring 2021, be it virtual or otherwise.
+The Hawkeye also plans to host workshops and presentations to disseminate the project in spring 2021.

 “It is amazing to see the excitement the staff displays working on this project.
 I can’t wait to see the results,” Richard Gaspar, The Hawkeye’s advisor, said.

-As of yet, no entries in the series have been published, but readers can expect to see updates posted online and in our next issue.
+No entries in the series have been published yet, but readers can expect to see updates posted online and in the following issues.

-In the act of complete transparency, the paper will report on changes to its execution and the goals of said project.
+In the act of complete transparency, the publication will report on changes to the execution and goals of the project.

-The Hawkeye relies on the feedback of their community to highlight gaps in its coverage and the accuracy of their reports.
+The Hawkeye relies on the feedback of its community to highlight gaps in its coverage and the accuracy of its reports.

 For more information regarding the project or tips, send an email to firstname.lastname@example.org.